 The MSK License relates to intellectual property for DANYELZA and requires the Company to pay to MSK mid to high single-digit royalties based on annual net sales of licensed products or the performance of licensed services by the Company and the Company's affiliates and sublicensees.
 The Company is required to pay annual minimum royalties of \$80,000 over the royalty term, which amounts are non-refundable but are creditable against royalty payments otherwise due thereunder.
-The Company is also obligated to pay to MSK certain clinical, regulatory and sales-based milestone payments under the MSK License, which payments become due upon achievement of the related clinical, regulatory or sales-based milestones.
-As product candidates developed using technology from the MSK License progress through clinical development, and potential regulatory approval and commercialization, certain of these clinical and regulatory milestone payments become due at the earlier of completion of the related milestone activity or the date indicated in the MSK License.
+The Company is also obligated to pay to MSK certain clinical, regulatory and sales-based milestone payments under the MSK License, which payments become due at the earlier of completion of the related milestone activity or the date indicated in the MSK License.